 An attractive pair of studio monitors with a flat response for accurate mixing.
 It also features a front-facing headphone port.

-Everyone has different needs, so while we have highlighted our picks for a winner and runner-up, several other fantastic options are available.
+Everyone has different needs, so while we have highlighted our picks for a winner and runner-up, they are all top studio monitors.
 Below we go into detail on these choices so you can find the perfect studio monitor for your needs.

 Pioneer DM-40D Review